 The structure of the eyes is made up of a protein called collagen, which ensures the eye, especially the cornea, maintains its shape and strength.
 Vitamin C is an integral part of the body’s collagen-making process.
 Without it, your eyes are susceptible to damage from free radicals (also known as oxidation) which slows down the healing process of cells in the eye.
 You run the risk of developing various eye diseases, like cataracts.
-Vitamin C has also been known to slow down the progression of onset age-related macular degeneration (AMD).
+Vitamin C has also been known to slow down the progression and onset of age-related macular degeneration (AMD).

-Orange juice isn’t the only source of vitamin C. You can get vitamin C from dark greens, other tropical fruits and bell peppers.
+Orange juice isn’t the only source of vitamin C. You can get vitamin C from dark greens, other tropical fruits, and bell peppers.
 The recommended dietary allowance for men is 90 mg and for women is 70 mg.

-Vitamin A is a crucial nutrient for the eyes to be able to see in low lighting conditions.
+Vitamin A is a crucial nutrient for the eyes to be able to see in low-lighting conditions.
 Some countries have widespread vitamin A deficiencies, which have proven to cause night blindness and softened corneas.
 Poor dietary choices lead to vitamin A deficiencies in America, as well.
 By not getting enough of this important nutrient, you increase your chances of developing cataracts and AMD.
 Many supplements will name beta-carotene in the ingredients, so look for that because beta-carotene gets converted by the body into vitamin A.

 You can get B vitamins in part from a wide array of foods, like meats and legumes, as well as eggs and citrus fruits.
 For a complete dose of B vitamins, supplements are a convenient solution.

 Have you ever had to stop what you’re doing because your eyes feel irritated?
-Lack of vitamin D can cause your eyes to feel dry, scratchy and fatigued.
+Lack of vitamin D can cause your eyes to feel dry, scratchy, and fatigued.
 They may appear bloodshot and inflamed.
 Those with wet AMD are commonly deficient in vitamin D. Inflammation in the eye is the culprit of many diseases and discomforts, so by increasing your vitamin D intake, you can live comfortably and less disease-prone.

-You can get vitamin D from fatty fish, cheese and egg yolks.
+You can get vitamin D from fatty fish, cheese, and egg yolks.
 Unlike our skin, the eyes don’t absorb vitamin D from the sun’s rays, so a supplement ensures you get the right amount of vitamin D each day.

 Vitamin E is an antioxidant that helps the body fight free radicals, which can cause damage to cells.
 We’ve all heard about vitamin E as a natural healing source for many ailments, but its benefits to the eyes often get overlooked.
 The thing is, many people don’t know vitamin E deficiencies can lead to impaired vision.
-It is an incredible source to naturally reduce cataracts and just generally improve your vision, as it protects the cells in the retina from the damage free radicals can cause.
+It is an incredible source to reduce cataracts naturally and generally improves your vision, as it protects the cells in the retina from the damage free radicals can cause.

-You can find vitamin E naturally in wheat germ, fish, avocado, nuts and seeds.
+You can find vitamin E naturally in wheat germ, fish, avocado, nuts, and seeds.
 By changing up your diet just a little and adding in these vitamin E-filled foods, you can help keep your vision sharp much longer.

-- Omega-3 Fatty Acids
+Omega-3 Fatty Acids

 Omega-3s are invaluable and irreplaceable to the eyes.
-Every cell in your body depends on getting enough fatty acids to function, heal and grow.
+Every cell in your body depends on getting enough fatty acids to function, heal, and grow.
 In the eyes, omega-3s ensure the intraocular fluid is able to drain, thus decreasing the risk of glaucoma.
 They can significantly decrease your risk of developing AMD as well.
 Omega-3s prevent and treat dry eye syndrome as well as inflammation in the eyes.
-These are crucial eye vitamins for maintaining the cellular function in the eyes and preventing disease.
+These are crucial eye vitamins for maintaining cellular function in the eyes and preventing disease.